 I’ve been using mind maps in my own ways for years, and when I recently learned to make them more extensive, to use all the science and all the creative power that they can have to their greatest advantage, I was hooked and had to share this so you can start drawing your own maps of brilliance and bringing things to life with greater ease!

-My sister Nicole is a numerologist, and with patterns and numbers there are ways that they all integrate.
-With such a mind toward integration of life, she was able to pull together some research for me that deepened my own map-making process to be so much more than a brain dump.
+This bit of research deepened my own map-making process to be so much more than a brain dump.
 These maps are a huge creative tool.

 “Organizing ideas and concepts into graphic patterns has been explored for years by cognitive educators.
 Mind Mapping builds a process structure or “map” over the content body of the material a person has gathered, thereby organizing it for development. …Research has shown that developing mind maps increases thinking, memory and learning skills.” – Johanna Brams, MSEdT, Lehigh University